 Rahma - the Arabic word meaning compassion, is situated on the first floor of the riad overlooking the smaller, mirrored courtyard.
 The traditional bed, fashioned from tadelakt and zelij, is framed by a hand carved 'muqarbas', or bedhead, with an ornate zowwaq finish.
 Cactus silk curtains line the tadelakt walls and frame the artisanal, wooden shutters.
 Hand painted plaster motifs, soft kelim armchairs and vintage Berber carpets complete the luxurious feel.
 The bathroom offers for your relaxation a sunken, hand painted tadelakt bath and a monsoon shower crafted from zelij and maillechort, a metal favoured by Marrakshi artisans which in English is known as nickel silver.

 Amal - the Arabic word meaning hope, is situated on the first floor of the riad overlooking the smaller, mirror lined courtyard.
-A traditional canopy made from cactus silk and muslin along with 'shwissiyaat' - hanging tassels - adorns the king size bed.
+A traditional canopy made from cactus silk and muslin along with hanging tassels - adorns the king size bed.
 Soft, kelim armchairs, vintage carpets and an antique silver writing desk creates a comfortable ambience.
 This feeling is enhanced by the large teardrop shaped, tadelakt fireplace.
-Let our staff, during the cooler months, light you a log fire to add an extra touch of warmth and romance.
+The staff will light you a log fire during the cooler months.
 The spacious bathroom is finished in tadelakt and zelij tiles.
 Take a soak in the wonderfully deep copper bath or have a luxurious, monsoon shower.

 Facilities: The Riad offers all year round swimming with its heated pool and the roof top jacuzzi, cloaked in a bedouin tent for added intimacy, soothes aching limbs after a hard days shopping in the souks.
 Pamper yourself in the hammam - and let Laila, the in-house masseuse, give you a traditional Moroccan massage using natural products.